 \subsection{Observational relevance}

-One of the main motivations to develop theoretical stellar models is to study compact stars where the effects of gravity cannot be ignored.
-An important success story in this direction is the development of numerous stellar models capable of describing pulsars which are broadly clubbed as rotating neutron stars.
+One of the main motivations for developing theoretical stellar models is to study compact stars, where relativistic effects cannot be ignored.
+An important success story in this direction is the development of numerous stellar models capable of describing pulsars, which are broadly clubbed as rotating neutron stars.
 However, of late, several mass-gap objects (possessing masses greater than the heaviest neutron stars and the lightest black holes) have been detected using multi-messenger observations.
-Gravitational wave (GW) event $GW190814$ detects an object with mass $\approx2.5-2.67~M_\odot$~\cite{abbott}, while $GW230529$ reports merger of a neutron Star and a primary mystery compact object with mass in the lower mass-gap region $2.5-4.5~M_\odot$~\cite{sanger}.
-A recent observation with MeerKAT observatory reports the companion mass of pulsar $PSR~J0514-4002E$ to be $2.09-2.71~M_\odot$~\cite{barr}.
+Gravitational wave (GW) event $GW190814$ detects an object with mass $\approx2.5-2.67~M_\odot$~\cite{abbott}, while $GW230529$ reports the merger of a neutron Star and a primary mystery compact object with mass in the lower mass-gap region $2.5-4.5~M_\odot$~\cite{sanger}.
+A recent observation with MeerKAT observatory reports the companion mass of pulsar PSR~$J0514-4002E$ to be $2.09-2.71~M_\odot$~\cite{barr}.

 The current study fits well in the context of the above developments.
 An intriguing feature of the present model is that for $\epsilon = 1$, the maximum mass reaches $\approx 2.63~M_\odot$ for $\beta_1 = 0.9$ and $\approx 2.8~M_\odot$ for $\beta_1 = 0.8$, placing these configurations within the neutron star-black hole mass-gap region.
 In contrast, for the same geometric deformation (i.e., the same effective EOS stiffness fixed by $\epsilon$), the maximum mass achievable in GR is $\approx 2.5~M_\odot$.
 The admissible range of the decoupling parameter extends up to $\epsilon = 1.7$ without violating the causality condition.
-Note that, this upper bound on $\epsilon$ is independent of the underlying gravity theory, since for fixed $\epsilon$ the sound speeds and hence the EOS stiffness remain identical in GR and linear $f(Q)$ gravity.
-Although the model formally allows stiffness approaching the causal bound as $\epsilon$ increases, realistic neutron star equations of state inferred from nuclear physics and astrophysical observations do not typically reach such extreme stiffness.
+It is noteworthy that the upper bound on $\epsilon$ is independent of the underlying gravity theory, since for fixed $\epsilon$ the sound speeds and hence the EOS stiffness remain identical in GR and linear $f(Q)$ gravity.
+Although the model formally allows stiffness approaching the causal bound as $\epsilon$ increases, realistic neutron star equations of state inferred from nuclear physics and astrophysical observations typically do not.
 Therefore, within the physically realistic stiffness regime (i.e., well below the causal limit), linear $f(Q)$ gravity still supports systematically heavier stellar configurations than GR under identical geometric deformation and EOS stiffness.